Domains

 Prerequisites: Two talents from Ether

 Success: One foe in your zone becomes Snared.
-You may spend Zeal to Snare additional foes equal to the amount of Zeal spent.
+You may spend up to 2 Zeal; for each Zeal spent, an additional foe in your zone becomes Snared.

-Crit Success: All foes in your zone become Snared.
+Crit Success: Up to 3 foes in your zone become Snared.

-Snared: This foe cannot move out of its current zone.
+Snared: This foe cannot cross edges.
 The DM may spend 1 Interruption Token to end this effect.

 You whisper to the shades clinging to this place and they obey, wrapping themselves around your enemies like cold silk.
 The living feel it as a reluctance in every limb, as though the dead themselves refuse to let go.